 Don’t interpret this as big expensive gifts (but I’m sure that would be nice, too).
 Gifts can be just something thoughtful, remembering a special day, or just some small token.

 The key to giving gifts is that it must be done with heartfelt intentions.
-Gifts given out of obligation or as a last minute thought may not convey the message that you are really wanted to send.
+Gifts given out of obligation or as a last-minute thought may not convey the message that you are really wanted to send.

 Don’t say “I’m not a good gift giver.”
-That is just an excuse for not wanting to learn your spouse and how they receive gifts.
+That is just an excuse for not wanting to learn about your spouse and how they receive gifts.
 It’s not about you.
 It’s about growing your marriage and learning your spouse’s Love Language.

 Learn your spouse and plan ahead when it comes to giving gifts.
 Part of the magic of this Love Language is the thoughtfulness you convey with the gift.

 Some action steps for giving your spouse gifts:

 - Surprise your wife by sending her flowers at work.